Flotomate/product_docs/source/service-catalog/creating-a-template.rst

     :align: center
     :alt: figure 11

 - All of the fields are Text Fields.
 Learn about the :ref:`different types of fields <ad-types-of-fields>`.
-The properties of the fields are as follows:
+You can access the properties of a field by clicking on it.
+We have set the fields to be compulsory and visible to the requesters.

 .. _scf-12:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-12.png